cubehouse/themeparks/README.md

     npm install themeparks --save

-## Migrate from wdwJS 3.0
+## Migrate from themeparks 4.x

-If you were using wdwJS previously, please follow this guide to [migrate from wdwJS 3.0 to themeparks 4.0](https://github.com/cubehouse/themeparks/wiki/Migrating-from-3.0-to-4.0)
+If you have been using themeparks 4.x, please follow this guide to [migrate from themeparks 4.x to themeparks 5.x](https://github.com/cubehouse/themeparks/wiki/Migrating-from-4.x-to-5.x)

 ## Example Use